top of page

 In the fast-paced world of business, where the pressure to succeed is relentless, acknowledging mistakes is often seen as a sign of weakness.
 As we climb the corporate ladder, the margin for error narrows, and failures can leave lasting scars on our professional identity.

 But what if there was a profound lesson in embracing imperfections, not as liabilities, but as integral parts of our journey?
-Assets to capitalize on in our leadership journey.
+Assets to capitalize on in our corporate leadership journey.
 Enter Kintsugi, the ancient Japanese art of repairing broken pottery.

 Kintsugi Business